Where can I find information on wood treated with creosote?

 Creosote: What is it?
 What are the risks?

 For general information on creosote, please contact the National Pesticide Information Center (NPIC).
 NPIC is an EPA-sponsored hotline which provides a variety of impartial information on all pesticides.
 NPIC provides chemical, health and environmental information on the 600+ active ingredients incorporated into over 50,000 different pesticide products, toxicological information, product label information, cleanup and disposal procedures, and general information on the regulations of pesticides in the United States.
 The NPIC also receives complaints about pesticides and pesticide applications.
-They should be able to help with your request.

 You may reach the hotline between 6:30 am - 4:30 pm (PST), 7 days a week.